 3. Extra Food and Water

-This is important no matter how short or long your hike is.
+This is important no matter the distance of your hike.
 Extra food and water can be the difference between an extended stay and a survival situation.
 So bring enough food and water to sustain for the day, plus some extra calories for the unexpected.
-A snack with more sugar like a chocolate bar is a good source of quick energy.
+A snack with more sugar, for example a chocolate bar is a good source of quick energy.

 4. Extra Clothing

 Unexpected or quick changing weather is the big reason for extra clothing.
 Your strategy for clothing is all about layering and good breathe-ability.
 When this strategy is successful it prevents overheating or sweating which causes dehydration.
 If not corrected you can get hypothermia in cold weather and heat exhaustion in hot weather.
 The one thing to always remember is that the most appropriate hiking clothing is non-cotton.

 Look for lightweight sweat wicking fabrics that lay close to skin.
-Wool, fleece and Gore-Tex are great materials for hiking clothing.
-Likewise, jackets with zippered vents in the armpits and pants with vented leg areas are great.
+Wool, fleece and Gore-Tex are great materials for hiking tops, jackets and pants.
+Likewise, rain jackets with zippered vents in the armpits and pants with vented leg areas are great.
 Having vents allows excess body heat to escape in times of heavy exercise in severe weather.

 If you have poor circulation it’s also a good idea to bring Gore-Tex or wool gloves.
-Pack ones that allow you to perform tasks such as holding objects when trekking terrain.
+Pack ones that allow you to perform tasks such as holding objects when travelling steep terrain.

-One last item bonus item I take is plastic shopping bags for trekking through water.
-Place them over the dry socks inside your boots to add a layer of water-proofing.
+One last bonus gear item I take, is plastic shopping bags for walking through flooded trails.
+Place them over the socks inside your boots to add a layer of water-proofing.
 Doing so will help lower the risk of ruining a fun day hike.